Whiteknight/whiteknight.github.com/stage/gci_final_review.md

 So what have we learned this year in GCI?

 The first lesson I've discovered is that the students will eat up code-related tasks as quickly as we create them.
-Their desire to write code is insatiable.
-To be ready for GCI next year we should have at least 100 code-related tasks available up front, and be prepared to create several more for the duration of the program.
+They loved code.
+Their desire to write it was insatiable.
+To be ready for GCI next year we should have at least 100 code-related tasks available up front, before the program even starts.
+We should be prepared to write dozens more too.
+There were so many days during GCI when we had no tasks left in the queue and the students were waiting around for us to create more.
+That's an unacceptable waste of manpower and we shouldn't let that happen again.

-Translation tasks can be easy to do and are relatively popular with students, but don't always yield results.
+Translation tasks can be easy to do and are relatively popular with students, but don't always yield great results.
 We have received several good submissions of documentation translations, but we also received several which were not good and almost could not become good after cycles of feedback and resubmission.
 This can be a bit of a waste of time for the student and mentor alike.
 Also, it's not always easy to find a developer to be a mentor or proof-reader for translations in all languages.
 On at least one occasion one of our developers had to call in a favor with a colleague to get a translation proof-read.
-Luckily for us the translation was high-quality and didn't require much feedback or modification.
+Those are not the kinds of favors we want to be expending without good reason.
+Luckily for us the translation in question was high-quality and didn't require much feedback or modification.

-Other types of tasks such as documentation, research, and outreach tasks, are less popular.
-They are also much harder for us to come up with in sufficient numbers.
+Other types of tasks such as documentation, research, and outreach tasks are less popular.
+Luckily they are also much harder for us to come up with in sufficient numbers.
 Students will do these if there are no other options, but it's becoming clear that these kinds of tasks will sit in the queues while students focus on the code.
 Even if students loved these tasks, there's no way we could create enough of them to keep up with demand.

 Students have been very willing and even eager to jump into tasks for various ecosystem projects such as [Parrot-Linear-Algebra][pla], [ParrotSharp][ps],